mebeim/aoc/2020/README.md

 we'll use a [regular expression][misc-regexp] to extract all colors of the second part.
-Since bag colors are always followed by the word `bag` or `bags` and then by a comma (`,`) or a dot (`.`), we can search for letters and spaces followed by `bags?[.,]` to match the each inner color.
+Since bag colors are always followed by the word `bag` or `bags` and then by a comma (`,`) or a dot (`.`), we can search for letters and spaces followed by `bags?[.,]` to match each inner color.

-To make our life easier, we'll use a [`defaultdict`][py-collections-defaultdict], which is an awesome dictionary that, given a function returning a "default" object, automatically creates missing entries if we try to access a missing key.
-Since we want a dict of lists, we'll pass the `list` function as parameter.
+To make our life easier, we'll use a [`defaultdict`][py-collections-defaultdict], which is an awesome dictionary that, given a function returning a "default" entry, automatically creates missing entries if we try to access a missing key.
+Since we want a dict of lists, we'll pass the `list` function as parameter so that by default missing entries will be created as empty lists.
+This makes us able to do `d[k].append(x)` even if `k` is not a dictionary key.

 ```python
 fin = open(...)